Nurses form the largest group of staff in the NHS and are a crucial part of a healthcare team.

 - the application of information systems and nursing responsibilities related to specific drug treatments

 - a course in human disease and pathology, which is taught by internationally renowned clinicians

 - a research methods course that develops your awareness of research and the relevance of research for nursing practice

 - advancing clinical skills that will help prepare you for opportunities in clinical practice.

-If you are studying for a degree with Honours you will undertake a period of study over two semesters which incorporates the final 12 weeks of clinical practice consolidation.
+In the Senior Honours year you will undertake a period of study over two semesters which incorporates the final 12 weeks of clinical practice consolidation.
 You will have the opportunity to investigate an area of interest related to clinical practice through a written dissertation.
 You will take courses on nursing policy in context and management for healthcare which will ensure that you have an understanding of health policy as it relates to nursing care, the factors affecting the delivery of healthcare and the key concepts of supporting future students in nursing.

 Special Glasgow feature